7 (Enrique Iglesias album)

-7 is the third English studio album and seventh studio album overall (hence the title) released by Enrique Iglesias.
-The album was released on 25 November 2003.
-Coming off from the massive success of his 2001 release Escape that established him as one of the most important and biggest selling Latin figures of the music industry worldwide alongside Ricky Martin and Shakira.
-None of its singles cracked the Billboard Hot 100, though the second and last single "Not in Love" was a moderated hit in Europe.
+7 is the third English-language and seventh overall studio album by Spanish singer Enrique Iglesias.
+It was released on 25 November 2003 in the United States.
+Following the massive success of his 2001 release Escape, which cemented his status as one of the most prominent and best-selling Latin artists in the global music industry, Iglesias took his sound further into the rock-pop direction he had established with 7.
+He co-wrote and co-produced every track on the project.

 The album received mixed reviews, with critics comparing it negatively with his 2001 album saying it did not live up to the expectations that Escape had created.
+Commercially, the album failed to match the success of its predecessors.
+None of its singles cracked the Billboard Hot 100, though lead single "Addicted" peaked at number 11 on the UK Singles Chart and second and final single "Not in Love" was a moderated hit in Europe.
 After this album, Enrique took a three-year break from music business.

 Background

-Enrique Iglesias wrote or co-wrote and co-produced every track on the album.
-Jimmy Iovine was the executive producer of the album alongside Iglesias.
+In 2001, Iglesias released Escape, his fifth studio and second English-language album, with Interscope Records.
+Commercially, the album proved to be even more successful than its predecessor, Enrique (1999), selling over 8 million copies worldwide, whil spawning a series of hit singles, including the number-one hit "Hero."
+For his next English-language project with the label, Iglesias aimed to further develop and expand upon the rock-pop sound established on Escape.
+The singer co-produced and co-wrote each track on the set. with Jimmy Iovine serving as the album's executive producer alongside Iglesias.
 Iglesias told the Toronto Sun that he took special care with the songwriting on the album.
 "I concentrated a lot on the lyrical content of this album and just tried to be as honest as possible.
 I wanted to write songs that I won't feel silly singing 10 years from now."
-7 reached number 31 on the Billboard 200 and has sold 49,000 copies according to Nielsen Soundscan.
-While the first single "Addicted" reached number 38 on the Mainstream Top 40 chart, the Spanish version "Adicto" reached the Latin Top Ten.
-The second single "Not in Love" has reached the top of dance track charts in the US.
-The album made the UK and Australian top 100 albums in November 2003.
-"Addicted" made the top 40 charts in a number of countries including Germany, Australia, Portugal and Argentina.

-Singles
+Promotion

 "Addicted" was released as the album's lead single on 14 October 2003.
 Iglesias claimed he wrote the song while on tour in East Germany, on a dismal day, when he was inspired by the gothic Architecture.
 It was a modest hit on the UK Singles Chart, where it charted within the top twenty, though it failed to chart on the Billboard Hot 100.
 The Spanish version, titled "Adicto", peaked inside the top ten on the Hot Latin Tracks Chart.

 "Not in Love" was released as the album's second and last single on 7 February 2004.
 The song was written by Iglesias, Paul Barry, Mark Taylor and Fernando Garibay.
 The album version features Iglesias's vocals only, however, the radio and single mix features an extra verse and chorus performed by Kelis.
 It peaked at number five on the UK Singles Chart, however, again failed to make the Billboard Hot 100.